contiv/vpp/docs/dev-guide/POLICIES.md

     ContivRule-s have a total order defined on them using the method `ContivRule.Compare(other)`.
     It holds that if `cr1` matches subset of the traffic matched by `cr2`, then `cr1<cr2`.
-    This ordering may be helpful if the destination network stack uses *longest prefix match* algorithm for logarithmic rule lookup, as opposed to list-based linear lookup.
+    This ordering may be helpful if the destination network stack uses **longest prefix match** algorithm for logarithmic rule lookup, as opposed to list-based linear lookup.

+Not every network stack supports access-control for both directions, however.
+Additionally, [services][services-dev-guide] allow to reference a group of pods by VIP but rules only consider real pod IP addresses.
+This means that translation and load-balancing have to happen before the ingress rules are applied, which is not possible in VPP.
+The renderers therefore have to further transform and combine ingress and egress rules into a single direction, see [rule transformations][rule-transformations].

 ### Renderers